insideout10/wordlift-docs/docs/faq.rst

 **WordLift** **organizes** content, reducing the complexity of content management and content marketing operations, letting bloggers and site owners focus on stories and communities.
 **WordLift** **enriches** your content with *contextual information*, *links*, and *media*, from custom vocabularies and/or the wealth of open data available on the web, bringing your user experience to a new level of engagement.
 **WordLift** **connects** content with cross-media *discovery* and *recommendations* widgets, increasing content quality, exposure, trustworthiness and readership engagement.
-**WordLift** **optimizes** content, complementing the offer of plug-ins such as *SEO Ultimate* or *Yoast*, automatically adding schema.org markups to your text, allowing all search engines to properly index your pages and deliver more traffic to your site.
+**WordLift** **optimizes** content, complementing the offer of plug-ins such as *SEO Ultimate +* or *Yoast*, automatically adding `schema markup <https://wordlift.io/blog/en/entity/schema-org/>`_ to your text, allowing all search engines to properly index your pages and deliver more traffic to your site.

 How does it work?
 _____________